awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

    UltraWarm ignores any index settings you specify in this restore request, but you can specify options like `rename_pattern` and `rename_replacement`\.
 For a summary of OpenSearch snapshot restore options, see the [OpenSearch documentation](https://opensearch.org/docs/opensearch/snapshot-restore/#restore-snapshots)\.

-## Manual snapshots of warm indices<a name="ultrawarm-manual-snapshot"></a>
+## Manual snapshots of warm indexes<a name="ultrawarm-manual-snapshot"></a>

-You *can* take manual snapshots of warm indices, but we don't recommend it\.
+You *can* take manual snapshots of warm indexes, but we don't recommend it\.
 The automated `cs-ultrawarm` repository already contains a snapshot for each warm index, taken during the migration, at no additional charge\.

 By default, OpenSearch Service does not include warm indexes in manual snapshots\.
-For example, the following call only includes hot indices:
+For example, the following call only includes hot indexes:

 ```
 PUT _snapshot/my-repository/my-snapshot
 ```

-If you choose to take manual snapshots of warm indices, several important considerations apply\.
+If you choose to take manual snapshots of warm indexes, several important considerations apply\.
-+ You can't mix hot and warm indices\.
++ You can't mix hot and warm indexes\.
 For example, the following request fails:

   ```
   PUT _snapshot/my-repository/my-snapshot